mshedlosky/School_District_Analysis/README.md

 Figure B1.
 ![This is an image](https://github.com/mshedlosky/School_District_Analysis/blob/main/Resources/District_Summary_Updated.PNG)

 - The Thomas High School summary was greatly affected with the updated data accounted for.
-Their overall passing percentage dropped to the last of the 15 schools, compared to prior where they were situated in the top 50%.
-Figures A2 and B2 illustrate this decrease in ranking.
+Their overall passing percentage dropped to the last of the 15 schools after the recalculation.
+Their overall passing percentange tanked from 91% to 67%, respectively.
+Figures A2 and B2 illustrate this decrease in ranking from top 20.

 Figure A2
 ![This is an image](https://github.com/mshedlosky/School_District_Analysis/blob/main/Resources/School_Summary_AllSchools_Original.PNG)